 If there is one thing that characterises the history of the three pillars of aerospace — civil and military aviation and spaceflight — it is constant evolution to adapt to the changing demands of society.

 What is undeniably true is that the current set of demands on the sector are unique.
 In civil aerospace, the pressure is on to develop a new generation of technologies to satisfy our desire for air travel without costing the earth, in all senses of that phrase.

-As we report here, the imperative to design future aircraft with drastically lower levels of harmful emissions is encouraging the industry to explore new models of collaboration that operate across corporate and national boundaries.
+, the imperative to design future aircraft with drastically lower levels of harmful emissions is encouraging the industry to explore new models of collaboration that operate across corporate and national boundaries.

 This is surely a good thing, and the benefits from these initiatives go far beyond the environmental.
 The other big pressure on the global aviation sector is the price of fuel, because as we have been repeatedly reminded over the last few months, the era of cheap energy is over.

 The price of oil is pushing the cost of air travel sharply upwards after a decade-long period of falling fares that was underpinned by intense competition between airlines and fuel costs that now seem to belong to a long-lost golden age.